Jacqueline McKenzie

 Jacqueline Susan McKenzie (born 24 October 1967) is an Australian film and stage actress.

-Early life
+Early life and education

+Jacqueline Susan McKenzie was born on 24 October 1967 in Sydney, New South Wales.

-Born in Sydney, New South Wales, McKenzie attended Wenona School in North Sydney.
+McKenzie attended Wenona School in North Sydney.
 In 1983, she moved to Pymble Ladies' College, where she graduated in 1985 with her Higher School Certificate.
-Known at school for her fine singing voice, McKenzie was cast as Nancy in Oliver! then in Godspell (both a co-production with Shore School) and later in Brigadoon (a co-production with Knox Grammar School), sharing the stage with Hugh Jackman, who was a student at Knox at the time.
+Known at school for her singing voice, McKenzie was cast as Nancy in Oliver! then in Godspell (both a co-production with Shore School) and later in Brigadoon (a co-production with Knox Grammar School), sharing the stage with Hugh Jackman, who was a student at Knox at the time.